 Merrill Lynch in a securities fraud case relating to its sale of notes from a collateralized debt obligation (Loreley Financing v.
 Merrill Lynch).

-Petrobras and other defendants in federal securities class action litigation under the Securities Exchange Act of 1934 and the Securities Act of 1933 (In re Petrobras Securities Litigation).
+Petrobras and other defendants in federal securities class action litigation in what is the largest securities class action ever brought against a non-U.S. issuer (In re Petrobras Securities Litigation).